2026 Polymer Clay Color Trends Without the Dead Inventory Risk

 Where the 2026 Colors Fit Best

 The smartest move is not using every 2026 color in one piece.
-It is matching each direction to the form that lets it read clearly.
+It is matching each direction to the form where the color does useful work.

 - Jewelry: Let Silhouette or Hidden Gem carry the shape, then keep the supporting neutral quiet.